ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 - __Agglomerative and divisive__ - refers to how your data are being grouped.
 Agglomerative is a bottom up approach, meaning that the clustering will begin by putting similar observations together, gradually forming subgroups till all your observations are included.
 Divisive is the exact opposite, your set of observations will be considered as whole group and the algorithm will divide your data into progressively smaller chunks till each observation forms a sub-group on its own.

 - __Monothetic and polythetic__ -  refers to the amount of descriptors being employed to cluster your data into subgroups.
 If it uses just one descriptor on every step, it's monothetic; if it uses more than one, it's polythetic.

 - __Hierarchical and non-hierarchical__ - hierarchical means that your groups will be organized in ranks according to how similar they are.
 You'll have sub-groups forming larger groups till all your observations are included in your cluster.
 Non-hierarchical clustering methods do not include that option.

-### In sum, hierarchical agglomerative clustering methods group your observations in increasingly large subgroups till all observations are included.
-The subgroups formed by the clustering are ordered in ranks according to their level of similarity.
+<b>In sum, hierarchical agglomerative clustering methods group your observations in increasingly large subgroups till all observations are included.
+The subgroups formed by the clustering are ordered in ranks according to their level of similarity.</b>

-### Create a new R script file and start working your way through the tutorial.
+### Create a new R script file and start working your way through the tutorial
 We find having the tutorial on half of your screen, and RStudio on the other half, useful for following along and seeing what the results of each code chunk are.
 For today's session, we'll be working with four different packages.
 Please install them and load their libraries:

 ```r
 install.packages("recluster")